- How to have a good Christmas without breaking the bank: http://t.co/4rHAPClPJW via @YouTube (11th Dec 2013 - 18:07)

 This works by reflecting heat back into the room rather than letting it escape through the walls.
 You can pick up some specially-designed radiator foil from Wickes for £14.99, but good-quality kitchen foil will work almost as well.

 Another option is to buy ready-made thermal curtains – but with this you have a limited choice of colours and fabrics.
 Also the cheap ones often look it, while the expensive ones can cost over £100 in some stores.

 It’s pretty easy to make your own thermal curtains though – by simply lining your curtains with an insulating material you can dramatically reduce heat loss.

-For added insulation you can replace the shower curtain with foil insulation (again available from Wickes).
+For added insulation you can replace the shower curtain with foil insulation.
 If you’re not much of a sewing whizz, pick up some fabric glue and fix the fabrics together that way.